First-hand View of Research

 - Serve as a role model; Convey high ethical standards and concerns for research subjects; Illustrate active teamwork and collaboration; Illustrate good work habits; Illustrate good mentoring skills

-A complete listing of mentors and projects available for summer 2017 is available at:
+A complete listing of mentors and projects is available at:

 Students and mentors will be required to rank their proposals.
 The number of students ultimately matched with a particular mentor will be limited to the maximum number of students the mentor has agreed to accommodate.
 Our goal is to match students with their highest priority project while spreading them out amongst as many mentors as possible.
 Applications will be reviewed by the Associate Dean for Research and Graduate Studies and both Program Co-Directors.
 Successful applicants will be notified in early March.